mpandav/custom_plugin_writeToLog/README.md

 ## Reference
 For more details about - **Why PDK?
 What Does It Take?
-How To Use It?** check this **[blog](https://walkthrough.so/pblc/mjFqxnepAGZj/how-to-create-custom-tibco-bwce-plugin-using-plug-in-development-kit?usp=sharing)** out!
+How To Use It?** and more details check this **[blog](https://walkthrough.so/pblc/mjFqxnepAGZj/how-to-create-custom-tibco-bwce-plugin-using-plug-in-development-kit?usp=sharing)** out!